3fon3fonov/exostriker/README.md

 * GP modeling (only one GP kernel integrated so far).
 * Joint RVs + GP + Transit best-fit optimization.
 * Joint RVs + GP + Transit MCMC sampling.
-* RV auto-fit (RV automated planet-finder algortm).
+* RV auto-fit (RV automated planet-finder algorithm).
-* Long-term stability check of multiplanet systems using SyMBA, MVS and MVS with an GR precession.
+* Long-term stability check of multi-planet systems using SyMBA, MVS and MVS with an GR precession.
-* Variouse of minimization methods (via SciPyOp).
+* Various of minimization methods (via SciPyOp).
 * Interactive plots.
 * RV vs. Activity time series correlation analysis/plots.
 * Import/Export of work sessions and multi-sessions.
 * Export plots to a matplotlib window for further customization.
 * Export ready to use Latex tables with best-fit parameters, errors and statistics.
 * Text editor.
-* Bash-shell (linux only).
+* Bash-shell (Linux only).
 * Integrated Jupyter widget shell.
 * Print the GUI screen into a .jpeg image (useful for sharing quick results, just like the image above)

 What is to be implemented:

-* More GP kernels (work in progrees).
+* More GP kernels (work in progress).
-* Nested sampling (work in progrees).
+* Nested sampling (work in progress).
-* Transit auto-fit (transit automated planet-finder algortm).
+* Transit auto-fit (transit automated planet-finder algorithm).
 * Binary/Triple star modeling mode.
 * Combined modeling with Astrometry.
 * A larger arsenal of N-body/dynamical simulation/analysis tools (aka REBOUND).